PortCallOptimisation/port-call-event-format/EPCIS.md

 #### WHAT, Event subject

-Within Pronto, the what dimension is always a ship identified by an IMO or ENI number and/or MMSI.
+Within the port call optimisation project, the what dimension is always a ship identified by an IMO or ENI number and/or MMSI.
 Within EPCIS, a list of identifiers in URN format.

 The following private URN's are currently used: